cdopt/cdopt.github.io/docs/_sources/md_files/tutorials/quick_start.md

 Then we call `stiefel_torch` to generate a structure that describes the Stiefel manifold $\mathcal{S}_{n,p}$.
 This manifold corresponds to the constraint appearing in our optimization problem.
 For other constraints, take a look at the [various supported manifolds](#manifolds) for details.
 The second instruction creates a structure named `problem_test`.
-Here the gradients and hessians of the objective function are not necessary, as they can be computed by the automatic differentiation (AD) packages.
+Here the gradients and hessians of the objective function are not necessary, as they can be computed by the AD packages provided by PyTorch.

 ```python
 # Set optimization problems and retrieve constraint dissolving functions.